uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

   - update section introduction with new content about breakup of Individuals Income Received API
   - update API endpoint links to point to new APIs that replace Individuals Income Received API

-#### Version 3.9

-18 March 2024
+#### 18 March 2024

 - Update Business and property income section:
   - add new section Change to calendar quarters
   - add new content to section Submit quarterly update
 - Update Final declaration section:
-  - remove all references to ‘crystallisation’
+  - remove all references to 'crystallisation'
   - remove sections Calculations that produce errors and Calculations that are free from errors, which are now in section Tax calculations
-  - change ’calcuationId' to 'Calculation ID' and 'finalDeclaraton' to 'Final Declaration'
+  - change 'calcuationId' to 'Calculation ID' and 'finalDeclaraton' to 'Final Declaration'
   - update tax account links in section Pay or get a repayment
 - Update HMRC online services section:
-  - update status of ‘Elect for calendar quarterly periods’ task
+  - update status of 'Elect for calendar quarterly periods' task
   - add new table column that explains choice of service (HMRC online services or software or both) used to make each functionality available
 - Update Using tax codes to collect tax due section (formerly Coding Out):
   - retitle section
   - rewrite section
   - add content about opting out

-#### Version 3.8

-31 January 2024
+#### 31 January 2024

 - Update Deprecating APIs section with details about new deprecation headers
 - Update the following section of Business and property income section: